-Lisa enjoys spreading the word on what passion can do to inspire educators to stay commited to their work, even in the midst of challenging times.
+Lisa enjoys spreading the word on what passion can do to inspire educators to stay committed to their work, even in the midst of challenging times.
 As a result of this passion, she founded a chat for New and Pre-Service Teachers on Twitter: #ntchat.
-The chat occurs every Wednesday at 5PM PDT/8PM EDT.
+The chat occurs every 1st and 3rd Wednesday at 5PM PDT/8PM EDT.
 It’s supportive and practitioner focused with discussions that resonate with new teachers in the field.
 Visit this page to get all the info on New Teacher Chat.

 Please subscribe to receive regular updates through email and if you have questions, or want to get in touch, email Lisa anytime at firstname.lastname@example.org with questions, ideas, or any feedback.
 She always loves to hear from her readers!